Giuseppetm/automated-greenhouse/README.md

 # Automated Greenhouse
 I spent more or less 1 month on this project, which I exhibited during my graduation oral exam in 2018.
 It was designed to provide an example of how a traditional greenhouse can be automated through the use of a microcontroller like Arduino.
-Here you can find the code for this project and a document file (italian at the moment) about the project itself.
+Here you can find the code for this project, and a description about it.

 The automated greenhouse has the following features:
 - Manual mode;